Skip to content

 To configure memory allocation, you must tune the memory_limit attributes of high and max for the QM partition.

 The max value represents the maximum limit for memory use in the QM partition.
-If QM processes attempt to exceed the max limit, the Out of Memory (OOM) killer is initiated.
+QM processes that attempt to exceed the max limit initiate the Out of Memory killer.
 The high value is the memory threshold that the kernel tries not to exceed.
 If QM processes reach the high limit, the kernel will proactively release memory.

 Prerequisites